wllacer/dana-cube/README.md

 The tool is programmed in python2 + PyQt5?, but we test it also under python3.

+## Sample Data
+Since September 2016, we are using the Sakila/Pagila database as sample target (first in MySQL, the latter in PostGreSQL) in Master

 ## Dependencies

 Besides PyQt, we use  [SqlAlchemy](http://www.sqlalchemy.org/) as a data backend (only core functionality).
 If you don't